jloan/pierce-hacker/contribute.md

 * Want students to practice being a reader of others' work by reviewing and providing feedback for in-progress tutorials and blog posts?
 Ask them to be a reviewer for us.
 * Need a [rhetorical situation](https://wac.colostate.edu/resources/wac/intro/rhetoric/) for a writing assignment or project?
 Let us be your rhetorical situation.

 At the moment we do not yet have any specific lesson plans or modules for use in your classes.
 We hope to have some soon.
-For now, we encourage you to contact us to discuss possibilites and logistics.
+For now, we encourage you to contact us to discuss possibilities and logistics.

 We cannot, of course, publish everything proposed and composed for us in your classes, but we would sure like to try!